RevolutionTech/goslinks/README.md

 ### Deployment

-Deployments are done using `zappa`.
-First, you will need to decrypt the `zappa_settings.json.enc` to `zappa_settings.json`:
+Goslinks is deployed as a `zappa` app on AWS Lambda.
+To modify the deployment settings, first you will need to decrypt `zappa_settings.json`:

-    openssl aes-256-cbc -k $DECRYPT_PASSWORD -in zappa_settings.json.enc -out zappa_settings.json -d
+    DECRYPT_PASSWORD=abc123 poetry run inv openssl.decrypt zappa_settings.json

-where `$DECRYPT_PASSWORD` contains the key that the settings were encrypted with.
-Then, use `zappa` to deploy to the production environment:
+where `DECRYPT_PASSWORD` is assigned to the key that the settings were encrypted with.

+Then, generate a Docker container and run the container to execute zappa commands, such as `zappa update`:

-    poetry run zappa deploy
+    poetry run inv deploy

-Once deployed, you will need to set environment variables on the generated Lambda, since `.env` is excluded from the package.
+Once deployed, you will need to set environment variables on the generated Lambda.
+See `Config` for environment variables used in production.
+Once completed, the assigned URL should be running Goslinks.

 If any changes to `zappa_settings.json` are made, the file should be re-encrypted before being committed.
-The following bash functions may be helpful for encrypting/decrypting:

-    function encrypt_openssl () { openssl aes-256-cbc -k $DECRYPT_PASSWORD -in "$1" -out "$1".enc; }
-    function decrypt_openssl () { openssl aes-256-cbc -k $DECRYPT_PASSWORD -in "$1".enc -out "$1" -d; }
+You can use the `openssl` invoke tasks to do this.